 Being independent also applies around the house.
 Make sure you are both contributing equally towards a happy household.
 This includes sharing chores and being considerate towards each other’s schedules.

-You should make an extra effort to ensure that your partner always feels appreciated.
-For example, if your partner is always cooking dinner, surprise them by taking over the role and letting them relax whenever you can. 🙂
+Make an extra effort to ensure that your partner always feels appreciated.
+For example, if your partner is always cooking dinner, surprise them by taking over the role and letting them relax whenever you can.

 Keep the spark: